pokui/nsrc-gns3/docs/scripted-setup/index.md

 ```

 `USERNAME` will typically be the user you run the script under and `XXXXXXXX`
-wii be your randomly generated password.
+will be your randomly generated password.

 You can check for it in and edit `$HOME/.config/GNS3/2.2/gns3_server.conf` .
 Note that the username and password are stored in cleartext and do not need to